Balinese art: Young Artist painting

-The development of the Young Artist School of painting is attributed to the Dutch artist Arie Smit, a Dutch soldier who served during the 2nd world war and decided to stay in Bali.
+The development of the Young Artist School of painting is attributed to the Dutch artist Arie Smit, a Dutch soldier who served during the 2nd world-war and decided to stay in Bali.
 In the early 1960s, he came across children in the village of Penestanan near Tjampuhan drawing on the sand.
 He encouraged these children to paint by providing them with paper and paints.

 Their paintings are characterized by "child-like" drawings that lacks details and bright colors drawn with oil paint on canvas.
 By the 1970s, it attracted around three hundred peasant painters to produce paintings for tourists.
-In 1971 Datuk Lim Chong Kit held an exhibition of Young Artists work from his collection, at Alpha Gallery in Singapore entitled Peasant Painters of Bali.
-A version of that exhibition was held in 1983 at the National Gallery of Malaysia..
+In 1971 Datuk Lim Chong Kit held an exhibition of Young Artists' work from his collection, at Alpha Gallery in Singapore entitled Peasant Painters of Bali.
+A version of that exhibition was held in 1983 at the National Gallery of Malaysia.

 The painting by I Wayan Pugur (b.
 1945) shown here, was executed when he was 13 years old and was exhibited at the San Francisco Museum of Modern Art in 1964, as part of a traveling exhibition in the United States in 1964-1965, which was also exhibited at the Smithsonian Institution.
 This early drawing, executed on paper, exhibits the use of bright colors and a balanced composition.
-The drawing space is divided into three solid-color areas: dark blue, bright yellow and magenta in between showing the influence of the Wayang painting tradition.
+The drawing space is divided into three solid-color areas: dark blue, bright yellow, and magenta showing the influence of the Wayang painting tradition.
 The leaves of the large tree with the snakes show the juxtaposition of complementary colors.
 The faces of the figures were drawn with no details, yet the snakes have eyes and long tongues.